vial-kb/vial-qmk/keyboards/flehrad/bigswitch/readme.md

 * Via: `make flehrad/bigswitch:default`
 * Vial: `make flehrad/bigswitch:vial`

-Note that you probably want to uncomment `VIAL_INSECURE=yes` in keymaps/vial/rules.mk.
+Note that you probably want to set `VIAL_INSECURE=yes` in keymaps/vial/rules.mk.
 With the configured single-button keymap it is _impossible_ to have a multi-key combo to unlock the keyboard for Vial GUI.
 (`VIAL_UNLOCK_COMBO_ROWS` and `VIAL_UNLOCK_COMBO_COLS` are set to bogus values to enable compilation when secure mode is enabled and are ignored if insecure.)